All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 Makeitstop.
 Makeitstop.
 Makeitstop.
 Makeitstop.
 Kaiba battled with himself, eyes boring a hole in the page.

 "I...had...some ... fun...of my...own...if you...know...what ...
 I mean!
 Hui, hui, hui."

 "Uh, Joy?"
 The cashier turned in the direction of the voice.

-Kaiba glared at the cashier when she called the customer at the head of the line.
+Kaiba glared when she called the customer to the head of the line.
 What poor service!

 Sighing impatiently under his breath, Kaiba stared down at the customer for the tenth time.
 "What do you think you're doing?"
 He hissed.

 She did not look at him instead paid for her purchases.
 "Thank you."
-Turning on her heel, she bagged her items, leaving Kaiba gaping after her.
+Turning on her heel, she bagged her items and left Kaiba gaping after her.

 "So...where...were...we?
 Hui, hui, hui."
 The cashier turned back to him eagerly.

 Kaiba clenched his teeth, eyes narrowed at Euneya departing.

 The cashier sighed.
 "If...she...is ...your...person...of interest...why ...are ...you here?"
 She asked.